surajks25/qoura/README.md

 # qoura
 Quora is a place to gain and share knowledge.
-It's a platform to ask questions and connect with people who contribute unique insights and quality answers.
+It's a platform to ask questions and connect with people who contribute unique insights and quality answers